Beavis and Butt-Head: Controversies

 Beavis and Butt-Head are not role models.
 They're not even human.
 They're cartoons.
 Some of the things they do would cause a person to get hurt, expelled, arrested, possibly deported.
 To put it another way: don't try this at home.

 This disclaimer also appears before the opening of their Sega Genesis and Super NES games as well as their Windows game Beavis and Butt-Head in Virtual Stupidity.

-They were famously lambasted by Democratic South Carolina Senator Fritz Hollings as "Buffcoat and Beaver".
+They were famously lambasted by Senator Fritz Hollings (D-SC) as "Buffcoat and Beaver".
 This subsequently became a running gag on the show where adults mispronounced their names.
 For example, one character on the show, Tom Anderson, originally called them "Butthole" and "Joe" and believed the two to be of Asian ethnicity (describing them to the police as "Oriental").
 In later episodes, Anderson uses the Hollings mispronunciation once and, on at least one occasion, refers to them as "Penis and Butt-Munch".
 President Clinton called them "Beavis and Bum-head" in "Citizen Butt-head", as well as in the movie, where an old lady (voiced by Cloris Leachman) consistently calls them "Travis" and "Bob-head".
 In "Incognito", when another student threatens to kill them, the duo uses this to their advantage, pretending to be exchange students named "Crevis and Bung-Head".
 The bully, seeing through the disguises, calls them "Beaver and Butt-Plug".
 In "Right On!", when the duo appear on the Gus Baker Show, host Gus Baker (a caricature of Rush Limbaugh) introduces them as "Beavis and Buffcoat".
 And in the original series finale, "Beavis and Butt-head Are Dead", a news reporter refers to the two boys as "Brevis and Head-Butt".
-In the Season 9 episode "Locked Out" Tom Anderson mistakes Beavis and Butthead for honest and responsible boys, and blames "Buford" and "Bernardo" for the alleged damage to the paint on his new truck, though Beavis and Butthead lied about the damage.
+In the Season 9 episode "Locked Out" Tom Anderson mistakes Beavis and Butt-Head for honest and responsible boys, and blames "Buford" and "Bernardo" for the alleged damage to the paint on his new truck, though Beavis and Butt-Head lied about the damage.

 Beavis and Butt-Head have been compared to idiot savants because of their creative and subversively intelligent observations of music videos.
 This part of the show was mostly improvised by Mike Judge.
 With regard to criticisms of the two as "idiots", Judge responded that a show about straight-A students would not be funny.

-Guinness World Records
+Films

-On September 25, 2022, Beavis and Butt-Head and Paramount+ attempted to break the largest plate of nachos at S. Alameda St in Los Angeles to celebrate the return of the show.
-They were successful and were given a ceremonial plaque from the Guinness World Records representative which stated "The largest serving of nachos was achieved by Mike Judge's Beavis and Butt-Head and Paramount+."
+There have been two Beavis and Butt-Head films that have been released: Beavis and Butt-Head Do America (1996) and Beavis and Butt-Head Do the Universe (2022).
+The two films have received largely positive reviews.